cursive-works/wagtail-plotly/README.md

 {% include_block page.body %}
 ```

-## Data input format

-More information about each plot type and input data format can be found in the [docs](docs/plots.md)

 ## Build your own

-The plots in `wagtail-plotly` is based around a set of base block classes, that can be extended to create your own plots.
+The plots in `wagtail-plotly` are based around a set of base block classes, that can be extended to create your own plots.
 The intention is to allow custom layouts and trace config whilst handling the data input.
 The base classes are:

 * BaseBarChartBlock
 * BaseContourPlotBlock